Skip to Main Content

 Graduate Programs

-The School of Nursing at the Brooks College of Health offers two (2) tracks leading to the Master of Science in Nursing (MSN) degree and four (4) tracks leading to the Doctor of Nursing Practice (DNP) degree.
-These tracks include BSN-MSN tracks for those interested in nursing education or leadership and administration, BSN-DNP tracks for those who wish to become Family Nurse Practitioners or Certified Registered Nurse Anesthetists, a post-MSN DNP for those holding active certification in a designated specialty who wish to complete the clinical doctorate, and a post-MSN DNP for those who wish to complete a DNP and obtain certification as a Psych-Mental Health Nurse Practitioner (PMHNP).
-The School of Nursing also began offering a certificate track for Psych-Mental Health Nurse Practitioner in the Fall of 2021.
+The School of Nursing at the Brooks College of Health offers one (1) track leading to the Master of Science in Nursing (MSN) degree and four (4) tracks leading to the Doctor of Nursing Practice (DNP) degree.
+These tracks include BSN-MSN track for those interested in nursing management and leadership, BSN-DNP tracks for those who wish to become Family Nurse Practitioners or Certified Registered Nurse Anesthetists, a post-MSN DNP for those holding active certification in a designated specialty who wish to complete the clinical doctorate, and a post-MSN DNP for those who wish to complete a DNP and obtain certification as a Psych-Mental Health Nurse Practitioner (PMHNP).
 Details regarding each of our graduate tracks are available through the below links.

 Admission requirements for our graduate programs are posted through the "Admissions" link on the left-side menu.
 Please note that they vary by track as do application deadlines and start terms.
 Questions regarding admission to the Nurse Anesthetist track should be emailed to NAP Admissions.
 Questions regarding admission to all other tracks should be emailed to Nursing Admissions.